jared-v-hoyt/ExampleFinalProject/ExampleAPI/README.md

     }
     ```

     uses dependency injection to initialize a variable named `configuration` whenever an instance of `ProductController` is created.
-The `configuration` variable gives us access to the project's configuration files which are needed to be able to reference the project's connection string (which is stored in `appsetting.json`).
+The `configuration` variable gives us access to the project's configuration files which are needed to be able to reference the project's connection string (which is stored in `appsettings.json`).

+    Next,

     ```c#
     [HttpGet]
     ```

-    is another attribute that associates the `Get` function it precedes with code that will be run whenever a `GET` request is sent (without parameters) to the appropriate route.
+    is an attribute belonging to the [Microsoft.AspNetCore.Mvc](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc?view=aspnetcore-7.0) namespace.
+This attribute identifies an action that supports the **HTTP GET** method when sending a **GET** request (without parameters) to `<base_url>/api/product`.

+    Finally,

+    ```c#
+    public ObjectResult Get()
+    {
+      ...
+      return Ok(products);
+      ...
+    }
+    ```

+    specifies a function that opens up a connection to the SQL Server database, executes the `GetProducts` stored procedure, and returns the result.
+The `Ok` in this instance declares that the request was successful and will send back a `200` response code along with the data that is being returned from the stored procedure.

 09. Navigate to `Program.cs` and update the file with the following code: